The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Introduction

-Leaving the details to Section~\ref{sec:resultsterm}, we now provide some brief background and a quick summary of our main results along with some visual illustrations.
+We now provide a summary of our main result along with its visual illustration.
+The necessary background is given in parallel.

+A simplicial complex $\cK$ on a vertex set $V$ is a collection of subsets of $V$ that is closed under the subset operation.
+Trivially, every graph is a simplicial complex.
+However, the closure is what distinguishes a simplicial complex from a hypergraph, the other standard model for studying higher-order relations.
+In particular, all simplicial complexes are hypergraphs, but the reverse is not true.
+We refer to an element of $\cK$ with cardinality $k + 1$ as a $k$-dimensional face or simply a $k$-face.
+Similarly, the $k$-skeleton of $\cK,$ denoted $\cK^k,$ refers to the subset of faces with dimension less than or equal to $k.$

+Let $d \geq 1$ and $(\cKn, \wu)$ be the weighted simplicial complex, where i.) $\cKn$ is the complete $d$-skeleton on $n$ vertices, i.e., $\cKn$ is the set of all subsets that have cardinality less than or equal to $d + 1;$ and ii.) $\wu$ is a weight function such that $\wu(\sigma)$ is an independent uniform $[0, 1]$ random variable if $\sigma$ is a $d$-face, and zero otherwise.
+Let $M_n$ be a $d$-dimensional MSA\footnote{We provide the formal definition of an MSA in Section~\ref{sec:resultsterm}, but the reader unfamiliar with this term can set $d = 1$ and replace MSA with a MST to read ahead.} (or $d$-MSA in short) in $(\cKn, \wu).$ Then our main result can be informally stated as follows (see Section~\ref{sec:resultsterm} for the details).

+\begin{theorem*}{(\textbf{Informal summary of our Main Result})} As $n \to \infty,$ the empirical measure related to $\{n \wu(\sigma): \sigma \in \Mn\}$ converges to a deterministic measure $\mu$ related to the asymptotic shadow density of the $d$-dimensional Linial-Meshulam complex $Y(n, c/n),$ $c \geq 0;$ see \eqref{d:limiting.bulk.measure} for the exact definition of $\mu.$ \end{theorem*}

+Intuitively, our result says that the normalized count of the $M_n$ face weights---after being scaled by $n$---that lie in any subset of the real line asymptotically converges to that subset's measure under $\mu.$ The next couple of paragraphs briefly explain what this measure $\mu$ is.

-The \Erdos-\Renyi\ graph, denoted by $G(n, p),$ is a random graph on $n$ vertices where each edge is present with probability $p$ independently.
-An analogue of this model in higher dimensions is the Linial-Meshulam complex, which we denote here by $Y_d(n , p)$ or by $Y(n, p)$ when the dimension $d$ is clear.
-This complex has $n$ vertices and the complete $(d - 1)$-dimensional skeleton; further, the $d-$dimensional faces are included with probability $p$ independently.
-Clearly, $Y_1(n, p)$ and $G(n, p)$ are equivalent.
-Here and henceforth, note that a $k-$dimensional face or simply a $k-$face refers to a subset of the vertex set with cardinality $k + 1,$ while the $k-$skeleton of a simplicial complex $\cK$ is the collection of all those faces in $\cK$ whose dimension is less than or equal to $k.$
+Recall that the \Erdos-\Renyi\ graph, denoted by $G(n, p),$ is a random graph on $n$ vertices where each edge is present with probability $p$ independently.
+The $d$-dimensional Linial-Meshulam complex $Y_d(n, p)$ or simply $Y(n, p)$ is an analog of this model in higher dimensions.
+This random complex has $n$ vertices and the complete $(d - 1)$-skeleton; further, the $d$-faces are included with probability $p$ independently.
+It is easy to see that $Y_1(n, p)$ and $G(n, p)$ are equivalent.

-Our focus in this paper is on a weighted analogue of $Y(n, p).$ Specifically, we look at the case where the weights of the $d-$faces in $Y(n, p)$ come from the uniform $[0, 1]$ distribution, while the lower dimensional faces have weights all equal to zero.
-This setup models the scenario where only a fraction of the actual $d-$face weights are available to the user.
-Our main results concern this complex and can be informally stated as follows (see Section~\ref{sec:resultsterm} and \ref{subsec:Linial.Meshulam.Complex} for the details).